Emergency line (for OLM only): 908-876-4395

 The basic requirement for a good confession is to return to God like the "prodigal son" and acknowledge our sins with true sorrow before the priest.

-If you need help-especially if you have been away for some time-simply ask the priest, and he will help you by "walking" you through the steps to make a good confession.
+If you need help, especially if you have been away for some time, simply ask the priest to help you.

 Before Confession

 Be truly sorry for your sins.
-The essential act of Penance, on the penitent's part, is contrition, a clear and decisive rejection of the sin committed, together with a resolution not to commit it again, out of the love one has for God and which is reborn with repentance.
-The resolution to avoid committing these sins in the future (amendment) is a sign that your sorrow is genuine and authentic.
-This does not mean that a promise never to fall again into sin is necessary.
+This is the essential part of reconciliation.
+Then, the resolution to avoid committing these sins in the future is a sign that your sorrow is genuine and authentic.
 A resolution to avoid the near occasions of sin suffices for true repentance.
 God's grace in cooperation with the intention to rectify your life will give you the strength to resist and overcome temptation in the future.

 Examination of Conscience